 Choose Notion or Slite for simplicity and flexibility.
 They’re not IT-specific, but for small teams without complex requirements, they’re often enough.

 The tools matter less than you think.
-I’ve seen teams fail with expensive software and succeed with simple wikis.
 The difference isn’t the platform -it’s the system around it.

 This happens because most IT documentation software is passive.
 It stores information but doesn’t help maintain it.
 The maintenance burden falls entirely on humans who have higher-priority work.